bioXgeo/geodiv/cran-comments.md

 ## R CMD check results
 There were no ERRORS or WARNINGS.

-There were 2 NOTEs:
+There were 1 NOTE:

 "Suggests orphaned package: 'ggmap'."
 This package is only used for a figure in the vignette and does not influence anything in the geodiv package functions.

-"Uses the superseded package: snow."
-The tests failed without including 'snow' as an import, although all 'snow' functions are actually accessed through the package 'parallel.'

-This update fixes minor a minor bug in the texture_image and pad_edges functions, adds text to the vignette, and fixes an error in the DESCRIPTION.
+This update fixes minor issues with function documentation, simplifies the vignette, and fixes an error with a variable name in the vignette.
+We also updated the dependencies to include 'snow' to remove a note.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.